Project-Books/book-project/CONTRIBUTING.md

 All questions, suggestions and feedback are both welcome and encouraged.

 Questions and feedback should be discussed over [Gitter](https://gitter.im/book-project-community).
-This allows other to benefit from seeing the questions, too.
+This allows others to benefit from seeing the answers, too.

 For suggestions, please vote on, or add to, the existing relevant issue.
 If no such issue exists, feel free to open a new issue.